 Examples of Disclaimers

-- This book is not intended as a substitute for the medical advice of physicians.
-The reader should regularly consult a physician in matters relating to his/her health and particularly with respect to any symptoms that may require diagnosis or medical attention.
+This book is not intended as a substitute for the medical advice of physicians.
+The reader should regularly consult a physician in matters relating to their health, particularly with respect to any symptoms that may require diagnosis or medical attention.

-The last use of the copyright page is to give credit to the people who contributed to the making of the book.
+Another use of the copyright page is to give credit to the people who contributed to the making of the book.
 Most books today do not use a colophon, so if the publisher is going to credit the editor, designer, or others, this is the place to do it.
-Here are some examples:
+Here is an example:

 Cover Illustration Copyright © 2010 by Road Runner